 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-The ongoing bnefits can make the AMEX Business Platinum annual fee worth it
+Is the Amex Business Platinum annual fee worth it

-- 50,000 AMEX Membership Rewards points after you spend an additional $15,000 on qualifying purchases within the same time frame
+- 25,000 Amex Membership Rewards points after you spend an additional $10,000 on qualifying purchases within the same time frame

 The card also comes with perks like:

-- 5X AMEX Membership Rewards points when you book airfare and hotels through the AMEX travel portal
+- Earn 5x Amex points when you book airfare and hotels through the Amex travel portal

-- Up to $200 in statement credits per calendar year for airline incidentals with your selected airline (luggage fees, in-flight food and drink, etc.)
+- Up to $200 in statement credits per calendar year for airline incidentals with your selected airline (luggage fees, in-flight food & drink, etc.)

 - Elite car rental status with Avis, Executive status with National Car Rental, and Gold Plus Rewards with Hertz